Guruzeta/guruzeta/README.md

 ---

 ### ☕ About Me
-Physicist by training, coder by craft, curious about how **complex systems learn and evolve**.
+Physicist by training, and curious about how **complex systems learn and evolve**.

 [🌐 Website](https://guruzeta.github.io) • [💼 LinkedIn](https://linkedin.com/in/guruzeta)